-Appointments to the Court of Examiners of the Faculty examination shall normally be made annually by the BFICM on the advice of the Training and Assessment Committee or its nominated representative.
-The size of the Court of Examiners shall be determined by the BFICM on the advice of the Executive.
+Appointments to the Court of Examiners of the Faculty examination shall normally be made annually by the FICM Board (BFICM) on the advice of the Training, Assessment and Quality Committee or its nominated representatives.
+The size of the Court of Examiners shall be determined by the BFICM on the advice of the Executive team.
 Appointments shall be made for such a period as the BFICM may from time to time decide.

-Applicants shall be assessed against the FFICM Examiner Person Specification and in addition, throughout their term of examinership, examiners are expected to adhere to the duties and responsibilities set out in the FFICM Examiner Job description.
-The PS and JD for examiners can be found on related downloads and at Appendix A and B of the FFICM Examination (Selection and Appointment of Examiners) Regulations (also available below).
+Applicants shall be assessed against the FFICM Examiner PS.
+Throughout an examiners term of examinership they will be expected to adhere to the duties and responsibilities set out in the FFICM Examiner JD.
+The JD and PS for examiners can be found on related downloads and in Appendix A and B of the FFICM Examination (Selection and Appointment of Examiners) Regulations.

-After the closing date for applications the Executive will compile a long-list of applicants who in their judgement, meets the criteria as listed in the person spec.
+After the closing date for applications the Executive team will compile a long-list of applicants who meet the essential criterias as set out in PS.
 Applicants rejected at this stage shall be informed in writing of the reasons and, if appropriate, shall be invited to re-apply when they become eligible.

-Full details of the selection process can be found at Section 4 of the FFICM Examination (Selection and Appointment of Examiners) Regulations.
+Full details of the selection process can be found in Section 4 of the FFICM Examination (Appointment of New Examiners) Regulations.

 Term of Examinership and commitment

-FFICM Examiners are expected to complete a term of 10 years Examinership and commit at least 7 days per academic year or part time equivalent and on application, have the approval from their Trust to achieve this.
+FFICM Examiners are expected to complete a term of 10 years Examinership and commit at least 8 days per academic year and have approval from their Trust to achieve this.

-New examiners shall initially be appointed for a probationary period (including a minimum of two examinations).
+New examiners shall initially be appointed for a probationary period of 1 year (including a minimum of two examinations).

-No examiner shall take up his/her appointment until he/she has successfully completed a period of training approved by the BFICM.
+No examiner shall take up their appointment until they have successfully completed a period of training approved by the BFICM.
+Compulsory training for newly appointed FFICM examiners is scheduled to take place in September 2021.
+Exact date(s) to be confirmed.
+Those who cannot attend will not be able to examine in that academic year.
 Mandatory training includes: Principles of assessment and taking part in mock exams.
 Examiners elect must observe each relevant exam component before examining independently.
 Exam specific equality and diversity must be undertaken annually.
 All examiners are subject to auditing and quality assurance of their performance.